 Symantec will award Symantec Research Labs (SRL) Graduate Fellowships to outstanding Ph.D. students who meet the eligibility criteria listed below.
 A key goal of the program is to fund innovative research that has real-world value, in areas where Symantec conducts business.
 We are soliciting applications for the following areas:

-- Machine learning and data mining: Scalable methods such as graphical models, anomaly detection, predictive analytics, time series analysis, natural language processing, active online learning, and distributed model training, in support of the security and systems areas mentioned above, as well as adversarial attacks on such models.
+- Machine learning and data mining: Scalable methods such as graph and time-series analyses, anomaly detection, natural language processing, online learning, and distributed model training, in support of the security and systems areas mentioned above, as well as robustness, interpretability, privacy, and accountability of ML systems.

-- Human Computer Interaction: Applications of psychology, sociology, anthropology, behavioral economics, and other human factors to security and privacy.
+- Human Factors: Applications of psychology, sociology, anthropology, behavioral economics, human-computer interaction, linguistics, and other human sciences to security and privacy.
+These include use of technology for social good, effective privacy, security, and identity theft notifications, and both human-assisted AI and AI-assisted humans.

-A second component of the award is a salaried internship with Symantec.
-Interns will usually work directly with Symantec Research Labs at one of our locations (Culver City, CA; Mountain View, CA; Dublin, Ireland; Sophia-Antipolis, France) or with another group within Symantec.
+A second component of the award is a salaried internship with Symantec that we plan to offer to all fellowship recipients.
+Interns will usually work directly with Symantec Research Labs at one of our locations (Culver City, CA, USA; Mountain View, CA, USA; Dublin, Ireland; Sophia-Antipolis, France) or with another group within Symantec.

 Each recipient is paired with a mentor from Symantec.
 A mentor is a top researcher or engineer who can provide ongoing technical guidance on the recipient’s research during graduate training as well as during an internship at Symantec.